commercetools/connect-product-export-template/README.md

 ## Deployment Configuration
-In order to deploy your customized search connector application on commercetools Connect, it needs be published.
+In order to deploy your customized search connector application on commercetools Connect, it needs to be published.
 For details, please refer to [documentation about commercetools Connect](https://docs.commercetools.com/connect/concepts)
 In addition, in order to support connect, the search connector template has a folder structure as listed below
 ```
 ├── full-ingestion